redbrick/docs/docs/webgroup/blockbot.md

 ## Installation

 > [!TIP]
-> Docker Compose for local development is highly reccommended.
+> Docker Compose for local development is highly recommended.
 This is similar to how it is deployed on Redbrick.

 ### Discord Developer Portal